BloomTech-Labs/scribble-stadium-ds/custom_tesseract_training/README.md

 (all commands done in the terminal, with Docker open, in your base environment (you will connect to a virtual environment in docker)

 * Run the Dockerfile using this command from the repo root.
-  * docker-compose -f docker.dev.yml up -d train
+  * docker-compose -f docker-compose.yml up --build -d train
     *  Note: You only need to do this step once.

 * Run this command to access the container once the build is complete, or if you have already built the container before